Byskov-Soft/fifo-calc/README.md

   - If you need a report for a specific year, you need to make sure you have

-    1. only imported sell transactions for that year (support for a --year-limit option is planned)
+    1. only imported sell transactions for that year (support for a --year option is planned)
     1. imported all previous buy transactions (that have not yet been cleared [^1] )

 - skip sell transactions that don't have corresponding buy transactions.
 Partially covered sell